ResistanceVault/bombtriangles/README.md

-# Flashparty 2022 intro compo entry
+# Bombtriangles - Flashparty 2022 intro compo entry

 Bombtriangles intro is just an idea for using the AProcessing routines.
 The main concept here is to rotate a triangle around one of his vertex, after each rotation i change rotation vertex to simulate the triangle rolling.